 If the host goes the wrong direction when changing levels after a question, the player decides on whether to toss the question.

-Having only one shot at an answer makes it more difficult than the normal game.
+Having only one shot at an answer makes it more difficult than the normal game, making it difficult to get past the first three levels.

-Here's the scoring for the bonus round and what changes from the regular game:
+Here's how the scoring for the bonus round changes from the regular game:

 The script tracks how many questions a player gets right and how many questions are correct overall with an average point value per question that shows in the stats file for the game.
 More information on the stats page.